hectorC/Android_spcmic_recorder/README.md

 Playback preview routes capsule 25 to the left ear and capsule 53 to the right for instant stereo monitoring, while the convolution engine remains available for offline exports.

 1. **Open a recording** – The playback screen lists top-level 84-channels recordings only; exports are hidden to avoid duplication.
-2. **Adjust gain** – Drag the gain slider from 0 dB up to +48 dB while listening to the direct stereo pair (capsule 25 → left, capsule 53 → right).
+2. **Adjust gain** – Drag the gain slider from 0 dB up to +48 dB while listening to the binaural decode (KU100) or the direct stereo pair (capsule 25 → left, capsule 53 → right).
+Binaural decode is enabled by default in the settings and can be disabled if binaural decode playback stutters due to low device performance (plays direct stereo pair instead).
 3. **Toggle looping** – Use the loop button to restart playback at end of file.
 4. **Export mixes** – Use the overflow menu to render Binaural, ORTF, XY, or third-order Ambisonic (16-channel) files.
 Completed exports land in `/Exports/` inisde the selected recording target directory.
 5. **Delete recordings** – Use the overflow delete action to remove unwanted takes; confirmations prevent accidental loss.